Vanessa Bryant Breaks Her Silence on Kobe Bryant and Daughter Gianna's Deaths

 Vanessa also changed her Instagram account from private to public, which she switches from time to time.

-The tragic news of Kobe's death also comes nearly 7 months after he and his wife welcomed their fourth child.
+The tragic news of Kobe's death comes nearly 7 months after he and his wife welcomed their fourth child.
 Back in June, the couple shared the exciting news that their little nugget had finally arrived.

 Making the baby announcement sweeter?
 The pair gave their newborn a special middle name, which paid tribute to the NBA legend.
 The duo named their baby girl, Capri Kobe Bryant.